Creative Sprouts

 • Do you offer parent/teacher conferences?

-Yes, twice per year and more if needed or requested.
+Yes, three times per year and more if needed or requested.
 We find these are such a great way to connect with parents.
 We use this time to share our formal observations and assessments.
 We also set goals together and discuss ways parents can support the children at home as well as ways we can support the children at school.

 • Are there ways for the parents to be involved?